 Each semester all graduate students within the College of Psychology will be charged a nominal fee for liability insurance coverage provided under the university's group policy.
-All students are required to abide by the ethical standards of the American Psychological Association, the ethical standards of their respected professions, the policies and procedures of the College of Psychology, and agency placement rules and regulations.
+All students are required to abide by the ethical standards of the American Psychological Association, the policies and procedures of the College of Psychology, and agency placement rules and regulations.